Stillwater · Silurian Mudstone Shale · Wales / Mid-Wales (Wye catchment, near Rhayader), GB-WLS

 Where

-Set up a broadside drift and cover the water systematically.
+With limited drift, anchor or fish static from sheltered positions.
 Work a bushy searching pattern on the bob and drop a contrasting nymph on the point.
+Calm evenings are perfect for individual dry fly work — target rising fish.
 Keep a sedge-style dry or emerger on a short leader for the evening rise.

 The plan